neiltesaluna/countpool/README.md

 ## DOCKER
-To run this project using docker, in your terminal enter to build the docker image: <code>docker build -t countpool .</code>
+To run this project using docker, in your terminal enter to build the docker image:<br />
+<code>docker build -t countpool .</code>

-Then initialize the docker container by entering the command: <code>docker run -p 5000:5000 countpool</code>
+Then initialize the docker container by entering the command:<br />
+<code>docker run -p 5000:5000 countpool</code>

 Access the website using http://0.0.0.0:5000/

 #### NOTE
-If you want to see changes to the APP while you edit, you need to enter this command instead: <code>docker run -p 5000:5000 -v [PROJECT FULL PATH]/countpool-experimental:/usr/src/app countpool</code>
+If you want to see changes to the APP while you edit, you need to enter this command instead:<br />
+<code>docker run -p 5000:5000 -v [PROJECT FULL PATH]/countpool-experimental:/usr/src/app countpool</code><br />
 *Volumes just gives the ability for the container to see files on the host machine*